Layered Opposite Rashba Spin-Orbit Coupling in Bilayer Graphene: Loss of Spin Chirality, Symmetry Breaking and Topological Transition: System Hamiltonian

+which depicts the possible Rashba difference between two MLG sheets.
+Note that $|\nu|>1$ is not considered here because no more physics happens.

-Corresponding to Ham.~(\ref{H_EB}), the real-space lattice Hamiltonian is given in Supplemental Material \cite{SM} and used for accurate model calculations below.
-Unless otherwise noted, the typical strength parameters $\upsilon=8.7\times10^5$~m/s, $\gamma=0.364$~eV and $\lambda=16.2$~meV [fit parameters for Fig.~4(b)] are used.
-The main Rashba physics we concern with does not change with the perturbation of parameters.
+Below, the lattice Hamiltonian~(\ref{TBH}) is used for accurate band calculations.
+Unless otherwise noted ({\it e.g.} Fig.~2), the typical strength parameters $t=2.689$~eV, $\gamma=0.364$~eV and $\lambda=16.2$~meV (fit parameters extracted from Fig.~5) are used.
+Without doubt, the main Rashba physics we concern with does not change with the perturbation of parameters.